Discover more from WHILE I PONDER with Karlene

 While earning a graduate degree in ministry, it became apparent I could talk about church with the best of them.
-The challenge, for me, was that my life as a church girl had not prepared me well to reach non-believers.
+The challenge was my life as a church girl had not prepared me well to converse with non-believers.
 I also discovered I had a lot to learn about my Christian brothers and sisters from theological backgrounds different from mine.
 Today, I am glad to call many of them close friends (both the non-believers and those whose theology differs from mine).

 Over the past fifteen years, my work with a Christian nonprofit has taken me around the world.
 My experiences in various cultures reveals different methods of ministry than I am used to.
 The sounds of their worship are not the same as in most churches here at home.
 What I can tell you, though, is that God’s Church is alive and well, here on earth!

 Right now, I wish we were sitting across the table from each other, a cup of coffee or tea in hand.
 I’d probably say something like, “Well, I’m talking way too much.
 Tell me about your life.”